JoelBalzan/FIRES/README.md

-# FRB_SIM
+# FIRES: The Fast, Intense Radio Emission Simulator

-FRB_SIM is a Python package designed to simulate Fast Radio Bursts (FRBs) with scattering and polarization effects.
+FIRES is a Python package designed to simulate Fast Radio Bursts (FRBs) with scattering and polarization effects.
 The simulation generates dynamic spectra for Gaussian pulses, applies scattering, and provides tools for visualization and analysis.

 ## Features